 To help you understand how key concepts can be applied in the modern workplace, we’ve outlined a real-life scenario which shows the application of learning outcomes from different modules in the NEBOSH General Certificate syllabus.

-3.3 Outline the human factors which influence behaviour at work in a way that can affect health and safety
+3.3 Summarise the human factors which positively or negatively influence behaviour at work in a way that can affect health and safety

 The example refers to activities carried out at a scrap metal recycling facility.
 The facilities receive and recycle many forms of scrap metal (construction steel, copper pipework, washing machines, car parts etc.) and process these metals into reusable raw materials.
 The raw material is then supplied to steelworks and foundries to make new steel or metals.